devopness/devopness/docs/billing-and-plans/cancel-active-paid-plan.md

 ---

 1. On Devopness, in the upper-right corner of any page, click your profile icon then click `Billing & plans`
-    > This page shows the current subscription plan information including: plan name, credit limit, remaining credits and expiration date.
 1. Click `MANAGE YOUR PLAN`
-    > This will open your billing page
+    > This will redirect you to the billing management page
 1. In `Current subscription` section, click `Cancel my subscription` and follow the prompts